sayedather/MagentoSetup/index.md

-# Magento 2 Installation Steps:
+# Magento 2 Installation Guide:

 ## Introduction
 Magento is one of the most popular open-source e-commerce platform written in PHP powered by Zend framework.
 In this tutorial, you will learn the steps required to install and setup Magento on your Linux/Ubuntu server.